 Windy Foot at the County Fair ©1947

 On Toby Clark's twelfth birthday, his father gives him a dapple-grey pony, which Toby names "Windy Foot."
 (His mother's gift is a saddle and Cliff's present a bridle.)
-During the remainder of the summer, Toby trains Windy Foot for the pony race at the Webster County Fair.
-The week of the fair, the family makes camp at the edge of the fairgrounds, and Toby is not on the midway fifteen minutes before he gets into a fight with Lem Strout, a boy who tries to strike Windy Foot.
-He's helped by an older man who turns out to be Billy Blue, horse trainer for the Burnham family, who offers to keep Windy Foot in their stable to keep him safe from any revenge from Lem, who will be one of Toby's competitors at the race.
-So Toby won't have to pay to go in the grandstand, Billy points out a "dime hole" in the fencewith an ulterior motive: there Toby meets Letitia Burnham, "Tish," with whom he soon becomes fast friends and is dismayed to find out is also competing in the pony race.
+During the remainder of the summer, Toby trains Windy Foot for the annual pony race at the Webster County Fair.
+During the week of the fair, the family makes camp at the edge of the fairgrounds, and Toby is not on the midway fifteen minutes before he gets into a fight with Lem Strout, a boy who tries to strike Windy Foot.
+He's helped by an older man who turns out to be Billy Blue, horse trainer for the Burnham family, who offers to keep Windy Foot in their stable to keep him safe from any revenge from Lem, who will be one of Toby's competitors in the pony race.
+So Toby won't have to pay to go in the grandstand, Billy, who likes Toby immediately, points out a "dime hole" in the fencewith an ulterior motive: there Toby meets Letitia Burnham, "Tish," with whom he soon becomes fast friends and is dismayed to find out is also competing in the pony race.
 (A third boy, Jimmy Slater, and his pinto Whistle Stop will also be tough competition.)
 Together Toby and Tish cheer on her father's horses, scheme together to shoot enough targets to buy Betsy a doll "with real hair," and thwart Lem's plot to get Windy Foot out of the race.
 In the end, Toby realizes that no matter who wins the pony race, he and Tish will be fast friends forever.